12 Strings, factors, and dates

 TipOpinion

 Parse with lubridate, extract with lubridate, do arithmetic with lubridate.
-Touch base R date functions only if you have zero dependencies.
+Reach for base R date functions only when you need zero dependencies.

 Exercises